mkmks/mkmks.github.io/_posts/1970-01-01-languages.md

 trade, military, science, engineering, education, literature, cinema, music, fine arts and fine dining.

-The prominent non-Western languages not mentioned above are not so universal.
+The prominent non-Western languages are not so universal.
 Arabic, brought to mass attention rather recently (1970s) because of issues around oil extraction, is not a single language but a family of related but mutually unintelligible dialects.
 The commonly studied variety, Modern Standard Arabic, is only spoken by the educated (who anyway speak French, or English, or both) and won’t be of help in a street conversation.
 Turkish and Persian, while carrying a substantial cultural background, also can’t be prioritized by those who have made the respective regions their field.
 Hindi-Urdu and Malay-Indonesian represent large economies and large populations who still use English for business and education.

 Of 7 languages of Western Europe, two, Dutch and Portuguese, have a similar fate in the sense that both have been languages of maritime trade empires which